Colorado Children’s Campaign: Every Chance for Every Child

 Equity = WHAT

-In our work on behalf of kids across the state, we are committed to helping create a Colorado in which a child’s advantages or disadvantages can no longer be predicted by race, ethnicity, or socio-economic status.
-As part of this effort, we are striving for racial and economic equity within our own organization, networks, and partnerships.
+In our work on behalf of kids across the state, we strive to create a Colorado in which a child’s advantages or disadvantages can no longer be predicted by race, ethnicity, or socio-economic status.
+As part of this effort, we are working toward racial and economic equity within our own organization, networks, and partnerships.
 We will know that we are successful when being a full and contributing member of the Colorado Children’s Campaign staff and volunteer network is not correlated with race, ethnicity, or socio-economic status.
 Engaging in this work will help ensure that we pursue effective and equitable policies to better achieve every chance for every child in Colorado.

 A few examples of how we are approaching this work include:

 - working to increase the racial, ethnic, and socioeconomic diversity of our networks, staff, and board;

 - exploring equity issues as a staff and board, including a standing staff Equity Team;